SunilDevlops/myapp/README.md

       > **Note**
       > This CRUD Spring Boot application will connect to external MYSQL database running in mysql Container in docker
     - Verify the health of the application

  ### Run the Spring Boot CRUD application in Dockerized Environment  -- UAT3 Environment
  ---
+ * Stop the mysql container that is running in docker desktop as part of Prerequisities step [Need docker-compose file for creating mysql container named **library**](#Prerequisities-needed).
+Otherwise, there will be port conflict of 3306.
+ * Stop the Spring Boot CRUD application which is running locally in port 8080.
+Otherwise, there will be a port conflict of 8080.
- * To Start the Docker containers, networks, and volumes associated with a docker-compose project using [docker_compose.yml](docker/docker-compose.yml)
+ * Now, start the Docker containers, networks, and volumes associated with a docker-compose project using [docker_compose.yml](docker/docker-compose.yml)
  ```
  docker-compose up
  ```